JAlcocerT/JAlcocerT/content/blog/biz-weddings.md

 ---

 ## Conclusions

-Using cloudflared for a sub.sub.domain.com will be **problematic with the https/SSL**.
+Using cloudflared for a `sub.sub.domain.com` will be **problematic with the https/SSL**.

-So I restarted everything (with a CPX11, AMD x86).
+So I restarted everything (with a hetzner CPX11, AMD x86).

 ```sh
 curl -O https://raw.githubusercontent.com/JAlcocerT/Linux/main/Z_Linux_Installations_101/Selfhosting_101.sh